 In Depth: Male Reproductive

-Together with a woman’s reproductive organs, sexual intercourse can lead to the reproduction of human life.
+In conjunction with a woman’s reproductive organs, sexual intercourse can lead to the reproduction of human life.

 For men, the external reproductive organs include: